reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Aaron James, Constructing Protagorean Objectivity.md

 ## The autonomy of the ethical from the outside

 We might still ask what does validity in practical reasoning consist in or what does "valid" mean.
-It seems that we've just rephrased "validity" in terms of undefined "norms of practical reasoning" without answering those questions.
 Possible answers include expressivism, platonism, etc.
 Constructivism adopts quietism with respect to those questions.
 Thus, constructivism is not in conflict with traditional theories that do answer those questions.